wavemotion-dave/SpeccySE/readme.md

 Copyright :
 -----------------------
-SpeccyDS is Copyright (c) 2025 Dave Bernazzani (wavemotion-dave)
+SpeccySE is Copyright (c) 2025 Dave Bernazzani (wavemotion-dave)

-As long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, it's source code and associated readme files, with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave (SpeccyDS), and Marat Fayzullin (Z80 core) are thanked profusely.
+As long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, it's source code and associated readme files, with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave (SpeccySE), and Marat Fayzullin (Z80 core) are thanked profusely.

 The sound driver (ay38910) are libraries from FluBBa (Fredrik Ahlström)